veit/python-basics-tutorial/docs/control-flows/with.rst

 A more rational way to encapsulate the ``try-except-finally`` pattern is to use the keyword ``with`` and a context manager.
-Python defines context managers for things like file access and custom context managers.
+Python defines context managers for things like :doc:`file </types/files>` access and custom context managers.
 One advantage of context managers is that they can define default clean-up actions that are always executed, whether an exception occurs or not.

 The following listing shows opening and reading a file using ``with`` and a context manager.